 - 13. The Empty Tomb Without an empty tomb, the claim of resurrection is meaningless.
 To refute the resurrection, all that would have been necessary was to produce the body.
-The body was missing! - 14.
+The body was missing. - 14.
 The Condition of the Grave Clothes It is clear that the grave clothes were left behind.
-Why steal a corpse, but take the time to remove the linen strips, especially since a paste-like mixture of oil and 75 pounds of spices had been applied to them (Jn.
+Why steal a corpse, but take the time to remove the linen strips, especially since they had been applied with a paste-like mixture of oil and 75 pounds of spices (Jn.
 19:39)?
-The record indicates the grave clothes remained "twirled up", and their appearance immediately inspired faith in those who saw them (Jn.
+According to the record, the grave clothes remained "twirled up", and their appearance immediately inspired faith in those who saw them (Jn.
 20:1-8). - 15.
 The Change in the Disciples The disciples were transformed from fearful, cowardly men, who fled for their lives at Gethsemane, and who locked themselves away for fear of reprisal from the Jews (Jn.
 20:19), into champions for the faith.
 Why?
-Their explanation for the change in their lives was that the risen Jesus appeared to them.
+They claimed that the risen Jesus appeared to them.
 They never profited from this claim, but instead boldly faced persecution, imprisonment and even death because of it. - 16.
-The Existence and Testimony of the Church The coming of the Holy Spirit, the birth of the Church and the testimonies of literally millions of people that have been radically transformed by faith in Jesus Christ cannot be dismissed.
+The Existence and Testimony of the Church The coming of the Holy Spirit, the birth of the Church and the testimonies of literally millions of people who say that they have been radically transformed by faith in Jesus Christ cannot be easily dismissed.
 Something must have happened to explain these experiences.
 The explanation all of these witnesses give is that Jesus rose again, and is alive today.
 What do you think?

 In a court of law, the testimony of a single witness is significant.
 The corroborating testimony of two or more is very weighty, usually compelling enough to convince beyond reasonable doubt.
-When these post-resurrection appearances are taken together, along with the other corroborating evidences for this historical event, we have a very sound basis for faith.
+When these post-resurrection appearances are taken together, along with the other many corroborating evidences for this historical event, we have a very sound basis for our faith.
 We may not have absolute certainly, but this is true of any historical event.
-What we do have is a very high degree of probability, a degree of probability based upon sound and solid evidence, a degree of probability we do not hesitate to operate on in other areas of life.
+What we do have is a very high degree of probability, a degree of probability based upon sound evidence, a degree of probability which we all find comfortable in living with in our daily lives.
 Why do some doubt, or even castigate the claim of the resurrection?
-Their objection is not due to a lack of evidence, it is usually the result of pre-judgment, e.g., presuppositions of antisupernaturalism, or possibly an unwillingness to believe something that would demand their accountability to God.
+Their objection is not due to a lack of evidence, it is usually the result of pre-judgment, e.g., presuppositions of anti-supernaturalism, or possibly an unwillingness to believe something that would demand their accountability to God.
 The evidence is there.
 We can be confident that He is risen, indeed!

 Faith in Jesus is not a shot in the dark.
 It is a faith commitment in response to a well-established historical event.
-If Jesus claimed to be God, and rose from the dead, as He predicted, then we'd better pay attention!
-God's promise is that if we align with Jesus as our Master, and believe that He was raised from the dead, then God will save us (Rom.
+If Jesus claimed to be God, and rose from the dead, as He predicted, then we'd better pay attention.
+God's promise is that if we align with Him as our Master, and believe that He was raised from the dead, then God will save us (Rom.
 10:9).
 It is not a blind leap, but a reasonable choice.